ElektraInitiative/PermaplanT/doc/usecases/zoom.md

 - **Scope:** Zoom
 - **Level:** User Goal
 - **Actors:** App User
-- **Brief:** The user can zoom in and out on their landscape plan to view details more clearly or get a better overview of their garden.
+- **Brief:** The user can zoom in and out on their landscape map to view details more clearly or get a better overview of their map.
 - **Status:** Draft

 ## Scenarios